enyasteyn/Final_Biocomputing_Assignment/README.md

 # Nextflow Pipeline
 The workflow is implemented using nextflow and consists of the following steps:
 1. Quality Control using FastQC to assess the raw read quality.
 The output was a html file.
-2. Read trimming using Trimmomatic to remove any low-quality reads and adapters.
+2. Read trimming using TRIMMOMATIC to remove any low-quality reads and adapters.
 Container was included in the nextflow.config to integrate it into the workflow.
 3. Sequence alignment using BWA-MEM against the reference genome.
 4. Conversion and sorting using samtools to produce sorted BAM files.
 5. Variant Calling using BCFTOOLS_CALL to generate raw variant calls in bcf format.